McJackTang/MMPD_rPPG_dataset/README.md

 ## Abstract

-Here is MMPD: Multi-Domain Mobile Video Physiology Dataset collected by Tsinghua University.
+**Here is MMPD: Multi-Domain Mobile Video Physiology Dataset collected by Tsinghua University.**
-The Multi-domain Mobile Video Physiology Dataset (MMPD), comprising 11 hours(1152K frames) of recordings from mobile phones of 33 subjects.
-The dataset was designed to capture videos with greater representation across skin tone, body motion, and lighting conditions.
+The Multi-domain Mobile Video Physiology Dataset (MMPD), comprising 11 hours(**1152K frames**) of recordings from mobile phones of 33 subjects.
+The dataset was designed to capture videos with greater representation across **skin tone, body motion, and lighting conditions**.
 MMPD is comprehensive with eight descriptive labels and can be used in conjunction with the [rPPG-toolbox](https://github.com/ubicomplab/rPPG-Toolbox).

 **For those whose have downloaded or prepare to download our dataset: you are recommended to star this repo in case the dataset may be updated. (latest update in 2023/3/20)**